Authentic Oven FAQ

 Q: How do I clean away the ash from my cooking surface?

 A: A wet rag (wrapped around your handle of the oven peel tool or a stick of wood) could be used to wipe excess ash off the surface cooking area, however this is not necessary.
-Some chef’s use the ash rake then use a tube to blow the hearth.
+Some chef’s use the ash rake swiping it left to right.

 Q: What type of wood is best to use for heating?